amakos404/Evora/README.md

 }
 ```

 <b>Disclaimer:</b> Not all game assets (i.e: images or sprites of any file extension) are owned by me or free to use.
 In their current state, some assets serve as placeholders to demonstrate the capabilities of this API and will not, or should not, be used for any other purpose.
 As such, please refrain from redistributing the assets in this package.
+Credits for open-source assets are located under <code>assets/credits.txt</code>.
 All game assets belong to their respective creators/owners.
 If you own any of the assets listed in this git and would like them removed, please contact me.